dwu185/teaching/iterable.md

 ---

 ## What is an Iterable?
-- Anything that satisfy the Iterable Protocal is an iterable
+- Anything that satisfies the Iterable Protocol is an iterable
-- Iterable Protocal:
+- Iterable Protocol:
     - `[Symbol.iterator]()`: returns an iterator
 - Built-in iterable data structures
     - Arrays, Strings, Maps, Sets